bionetslab/grn-benchmark/src/scanet/Paper reproduction/README.md

 ### First Study (`first_study.py`)

 This script processes `Cillo covid19 processed data`.
-It requires three input files: an h5ad data file, a CSV file containing modules data provided by the author and an output directory where the output will be saved.
+It requires three input files: an h5ad data file, a CSV file containing modules data provided by the author, which can be find in this repo with the name `Supplementary file 3`, and an output directory where the output will be saved.

 - **Usage**:
   ```bash